 The diagram below shows our whole school approach to Special Educational Needs.

-If you have concerns about your childs rate of learning or development, speak to your class teacher or make an appointment to see Miss Parker - SENco and Leading Practitioner for Inclusion.
+If you have concerns about your child's rate of learning or development, speak to your class teacher or make an appointment to see Miss Harrison - SENco and Leading Practitioner for Inclusion.
 She can be contacted via the office.